 Following are the disadvantages of YTW:

 - Calculating YTW is not relevant for zero-coupon bonds because these bonds do not give regular interest.
-Moreover, such bonds are normally issued and trades also at a high discount to its par value.
+Moreover, such bonds are normally issued and trade also at a high discount to their par value.

 - Even if the calculation of YTW is accurate, there is no surety that the cash flows will be in-line with the YTW number.
-If there are multiple call dates, the issuer may skip first one and may decide to go with any other dates and so on.
-Or the issuer may not go at all considering the small differentrial in the interest rates, their current cash flow status, their current strength to issue fresh bonds and so on.
+If there are multiple call dates, the issuer may skip the first one and may decide to go with any other dates and so on.
+Or the issuer may not go at all, considering the small differentrial in the interest rates, their current cash flow status, their current strength to issue fresh bonds, etc.

 The YTW concept came after investors felt the need for an upgrade of the YTM and YTC concepts.
 However, the YTW is not as popular because of many reasons, including uncertainty of cash flow over longer durations.
 Yet, many see YTW as a crucial measure of credit risk.